optimizely/python-sdk/README.md

 ### Using the SDK

-You can initialize the Optimizely instance in three ways: with a datafile, by providing an [sdk\_key]{.title-ref}, or by providing an implementation of [BaseConfigManager](https://github.com/optimizely/python-sdk/tree/master/optimizely/config_manager.py#L32).
+You can initialize the Optimizely instance in three ways: with a datafile, by providing an sdk_key, or by providing an implementation of
+[BaseConfigManager](https://github.com/optimizely/python-sdk/tree/master/optimizely/config_manager.py#L32).
 Each method is described below.

 1. Initialize Optimizely with a datafile.
-This datafile will be used as ProjectConfig throughout the life of Optimizely instance. :
+This datafile will be used as the source of ProjectConfig throughout the life of Optimizely instance. :

         optimizely.Optimizely(
           datafile
         )

-2. Initialize Optimizely by providing an \'sdk\_key\'.
-This will initialize a PollingConfigManager that makes an HTTP GET request to the URL (formed using your provided [sdk key]{.title-ref} and the default datafile CDN URL template) to asynchronously download the project datafile at regular intervals and update ProjectConfig when a new datafile is received.
-A hard-coded datafile can also be provided along with the [sdk\_key]{.title-ref} that will be used initially before any update. :
+2. Initialize Optimizely by providing an \'sdk_key\'.
+This will initialize a PollingConfigManager that makes an HTTP GET request to the URL (formed using your provided sdk key and the default datafile CDN URL template) to asynchronously download the project datafile at regular intervals and update ProjectConfig when a new datafile is received.
+A hard-coded datafile can also be provided along with the sdk_key that will be used initially before any update. :

         optimizely.Optimizely(